-The Peeke School of Christian Mission, named after King Alumna Catherine Peeke, who was a Wycliffe

-Bible translator in South America, was opened in the fall of 2001.
-The Center for Graduate and Professional Studies (now known as Adult and Graduate Studies) opened at this time, and began offering adult-oriented degree programs delivered face-to-face and online-Master of Business Administration, Master of Education, Master of Science in Nursing, RN to Bachelor of Science in Nursing, and Bachelor of Business Administration.
-Additionally, B.S. degrees were offered in Information Technology, Psychology, Communication, Criminal Justice, Healthcare Administration, Health Informatics, and History.
-A B.A. degree was offered in English for AGS students.
+The Peeke School of Christian Mission, named after King Alumna Catherine Peeke, who was a Wycliffe Bible translator in South America, was opened in the fall of 2001.
+The Center for Graduate and Professional Studies (now known as Adult and Graduate Studies) opened at this time, and began offering adult-oriented degree programs delivered face-to-face and online- Master of Business Administration, Master of Education, Master of Science in Nursing, RN to Bachelor of Science in Nursing, and Bachelor of Business Administration were the first degrees offered in this format.
+Subsequently, online programs were offered in Cybersecurity and Cloud Computing, Criminal Justice and Criminology, English, Healthcare Administration, History, Psychology, and Social Work.
+Currently, there are more than a dozen programs offered in the online modality.